u0078867/Arduino-Websocket-Fast/README.md

 1. <https://gist.github.com/u0078867/9df30eb7da64d8f43422faa70b1a9e52>

    We did not want to get the `loop()` stuck if the TCP message was not sent (via WiFi), and we could afford some data lost randomly; although, we wanted our data to be reliable and in time order on the server side, so we excluded UDP packets.
+   However, when the message rate you want to have is high, then some TCP packets could be lost (data or ACK); in this case, TCP fast-retransmit might not always be triggered, and this might increase the wait time for next packet to arrive.
+In this case, UDP protocol is strongly suggested.

 2. After point 1, we had to manually disable the mask flag for websocket messages, by replacing this line in src /WebSocketClient.h: